 Last updated on April 30th, 2021

 You’ve probably had many conversations by now about COVID-19, so I will not go deep into the topic.
 However, I’d like to focus on its impact as it relates to your plans to become a CMA.

-Due to the unprecedented spread of this coronavirus, the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) are recommending social distancing and a sudden halt to non-essential events and activities.
-They specifically state that most educational institutions should plan for distance and online learning.
+Due to the unprecedented spread of this coronavirus, the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) recommended social distancing and a sudden halt to non-essential events and activities.

 Prometric COVID-19 Updates

 The worst of the closures due to COVID-19 have passed.
 With most Prometric test center sites now reopened, you shouldn’t have any trouble scheduling or taking your CMA exam.

 Below, I linked the Prometric site closure page, which is the best place to double-check that your exam site is open on your test date.

 Do Prometric Closures Impact Your CMA exam?

 Prometric sent emails to everyone who had an existing appointment or scheduled exam.
 In this email, people received information about how to reschedule tests that had been scheduled.
 Fees were waived during this period.